AdobeDocs/advertising.en/help/search-social-commerce/glossary.md

 **keyword constraint:** See "constraint."

 **label classification:** A way to group your account components into meaningful sets.
 A label classification can contain multiple label values, which denote attributes.
-For example, a “Geo” label classification could include values for different geographical regions.
+For example, a "Geo" label classification could include values for different geographical regions.

 **label value:** An element of a label classification.
 It can be assigned as a tag to ad campaigns and campaign entities so you can filter performance data and reports by label or configure optional constraints on bid units associated with the label.